FieldOptions

 Should this field be parsed lazily?
 Lazy applies only to message-type fields.
 It means that when the outer message is initially parsed, the inner message's contents will not be parsed but instead stored in encoded form.
 The inner message will actually be parsed when it is first accessed.

 This is only a hint.
 Implementations are free to choose whether to use eager or lazy parsing regardless of the value of this option.
 However, setting this option true suggests that the protocol author believes that using lazy parsing on this field is worth the additional bookkeeping overhead typically needed to implement it.
 This option does not affect the public interface of any generated code; all method signatures remain the same.
 Furthermore, thread-safety of the interface is not affected by this option; const methods remain safe to call from multiple threads concurrently, while non-const methods continue to require exclusive access.
-Note that implementations may choose not to check required fields within a lazy sub-message.
-That is, calling IsInitialized() on the outer message may return true even if the inner message has missing required fields.
-This is necessary because otherwise the inner message would have to be parsed in order to perform the check, defeating the purpose of lazy parsing.
-An implementation which chooses not to check required fields must be consistent about it.
-That is, for any particular sub-message, the implementation must either always check its required fields, or never check its required fields, regardless of whether or not the message has been parsed.
-As of 2021, lazy does no correctness checks on the byte stream during parsing.
-This may lead to crashes if and when an invalid byte stream is finally parsed upon access.
-TODO(b/211906113): Enable validation on lazy fields.
+Note that lazy message fields are still eagerly verified to check ill-formed wireformat or missing required fields.
+Calling IsInitialized() on the outer message would fail if the inner message has missing required fields.
+Failed verification would result in parsing failure (except when uninitialized messages are acceptable).

 Generated from protobuf field optional bool lazy = 5 [default = false];